Jordan Torunarigha: Early career

 Born in Chemnitz, Torunarigha joined Hertha BSC as a child in 2006 and signed his first professional contract on 19 December 2016.
 He played as a striker before Hertha's U-15 coach Ante Čović had the idea to make him switch into a defender.

 Hertha Berlin

 He made his debut for the first team on 4 February 2017, coming on as a 90th-minute substitute in a 1–0 win over FC Ingolstadt.
 He made his first start for the Hertha on 5 April 2017 against Borussia Mönchengladbach, starting at left back following illness to Marvin Plattenhardt and suspension for Maximilian Mittelstädt.
 He scored his first goal for the club in a 2–0 win over Darmstadt 98 on 13 May 2017, sending Hertha up to 5th in the table with one match remaining.

 Loan to Gent

 On 28 January 2022, Torunarigha joined Gent in the Belgian First Division A on loan.

 Gent

-On 19 July 2022, Torunarigha joined Gent on a permanent basis, signing a three year deal.
+On 19 July 2022, Torunarigha joined Gent on a permanent basis, signing a three-year deal.

+Hamburger SV

+On 1 July 2025, Torunarigha joined Hamburger SV on a free transfer.
+Torunarigha has made 73 caps and 5 goals with Hertha BSC from 2016–17 season until 2021–22 season before joining Gent on a permanent basis in 2022.

 International career

 In May 2018, after representing Germany at youth international level, he turned down the opportunity to represent Nigeria.

+In June 2023, he announced he has switched allegiance to represent the Nigeria national team.